Environmental Sciences in a Nutshell

 - Environmental Chemistry: Analytical methods for measuring and monitoring air, ground, and water pollutants

 - Environmental Geology: Earth science, geomorphology, and the analysis of ground water

-- Environmental Resources: Environmental processes in air, soil, and water
+- Global Environmental and Climate Change: Environmental processes in air, soil, and water

 - Water Resources: Global water supply and human impacts on surface waters